Cleburne State Park

 Try your luck fishing from our ADA-accessible, covered fishing pier.
 We loan fishing gear for use in the park.
 You do not need a license to fish here.

 The park has a boat ramp and no-wake boating is allowed.
-Personal watercraft (i.e. jet skis) are not allowed on the lake.
+We do not allow personal watercraft (i.e. jet skis) on the lake.

 Read through our water safety tips before you come.